Profiling and debugging Python¶

 Open the GUI and click on the dropdown menu under Remote Launch.
 Click the Configure option.
 Then click Add.

-Hit ok-- this will save your connection configuration to Cori.
+Hit ok-- this will save your connection configuration to Perlmutter.

-Then in the GUI main menu, under Remote Connection, hit
+Then in the GUI main menu, under Remote Connection, select

-Cori.
-You will have to enter your login credentials for Cori (password + OTP).
+Perlmutter.
+You will have to enter your NERSC login credentials for (password + OTP).
 If you are using sshproxy, you should not be prompted to enter your information.
-Once your remote client has successfully launched, you will begin your profiling run on Cori.
+Once your remote client has successfully launched, you can begin your profiling run on Perlmutter.

-After you have started the remote client, ssh to Cori as you would normally.
+After you have started the remote client, ssh to Perlmutter as you would normally.
 Then, start an interactive job on a NERSC system:

-Once you execute this command on Cori, you will be prompted to accept a reverse connection on your local machine.
+Once you execute this command, you will be prompted to accept a reverse connection on your local machine.
 Click Accept and the profiling window will open and automatically start.